Ahiknsr/offline-http-traffic-uploader/skipfish/README.txt

 Incase you messed up the table clear the table by running python2 create_table.py --force

-This is supposed to be integrated with Owtf database so few like targetid and time may be  redundant for you , session analysis is not supported as of now
+This is supposed to be integrated with Owtf database so few fields in table like targetid may be  redundant for you , session analysis is not supported as of now